marcoantoniobferreira/springbootapi/README.md

 ## Execution

-to execute with Maven: `mvn spring-boot run`
+to execute with Maven: `mvn spring-boot:run`

 ## Dependencies